gradle/gradle/design-docs/dependency-management-for-custom-components.md

 There is currently a disconnect in the terminology used for the dependency management component model, and that used for the component model provided by the native plugins.

-The dependency management model uses the term `component instance` or `component` to refer to what is knoen as a `binary` in the native model.
+The dependency management model uses the term `component instance` or `component` to refer to what is known as a `binary` in the native model.
 A `component` in the native model doesn't really have a corresponding concept in the dependency management model (a `module` is the closest we have, and this is not the same thing).